lenakorfmacher/Quizzical/README.md

 # Quizzical

-Quizzical is a trivia quiz web application that generates quiz questions using the QuizAPI.
-It is built with JavaScript, HTML, and CSS, and uses Bootstrap for styling.
+Quizzical is a trivia quiz web application that generates quiz questions using QuizAPI.

 ## Purpose